pdeona/petfinder_wrap/README.md

 A simple gem for the Petfinder API using JSON responses and a traversal method.

-TODO: build out <#Pet>.photos instance methods for max usability in rails apps.
+TODO: build out Breed.search instance methods for specific searches.

 ## Installation